bonitasoft/bonita-doc/md/enforce-password-policy.md

 Here are the steps to add a custom password validator:

 1. Open Maven, and create a new Maven Project.
 This will create a pom.xml
-2. Add a new dependency in your pom.xml to get toolkit-view (x.y.z is the Bonita BPM version number).
+2. Add a new dependency in your pom.xml to get toolkit-view (x.y.z is the Bonita version number).
 ```xml
 <dependencies>
       <dependency>